LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

-Here we have a class Apple that extends fruit
+Here we have a class Apple that extends fruit.

 ```csharp
     public class Apple : Fruit